Friendship is one of the themes in my memoir, At Home on the Kazakh Steppe. And one I wanted to investigate a bit further. Hence, a blog post on it.

-The rest of the people in my life are in the mutuality and familiarity stages of friendship.
+The rest of the people in my life are in the mutuality and familiarity (the fun) stages of friendship.
 Otherwise I’d call them Acquaintances.

 More and more friends are coming from social media, and I’m content with that.
-I find ways to meet some of them face-to-face; I chat with them “off-line” often, I attend workshops and retreats with them, and I stay open to whatever each particular friendship is able to bring to the relationship.
+Still, I find ways to meet some of them face-to-face.
+Others, I chat with “offline” often.
+I attend workshops and retreats with a few of them.
+The most important part, I think, is that I stay open to whatever each particular friendship is able to bring to the relationship.
 And I watch my expectations carefully.